 On the subject of sectarianism – still a real problem in the Islamic world – there still exist five major, diverse schools of thought relating to Sharia (four Sunni, one Shia).
 And these are only the major ones.

 ‘At one time’, writes Distinguished Professor of Law at UCLA Islamic Law scholar Khaled Abou El Fadl, ‘there were one hundred and thirty schools of legal thought in the Islamic civilization.’
-This gives you a small flavor of the enormous, confused tradition through which Sharia disseminates today.
+This gives you a small flavour of the enormous, confused tradition through which Sharia disseminates today.

 We would be mistaken in believing that Islam filled some kind of cultural or religious vacuum when it spread in the 7th and 8th centuries.
-After taking Mecca in 630 AD, Muhammad brought the entire Arabian Peninsula under Islamic rule, establishing the foundations for a geographical empire area that expanded exponentially under the subsequent Rashidun and Umayyad caliphates.
+After taking Mecca in 630 CE, Muhammad brought the entire Arabian Peninsula under Islamic rule, establishing the foundations for a geographical empire area that expanded exponentially under the subsequent Rashidun and Umayyad caliphates.

 Territories which had formerly belonged to the Byzantine, Sassanid and Persian empires (to name a few) now found themselves under Islamic control.
 And the distinct cultures, customs and legal systems of these territories found themselves at odds with those of Islam.